 Remote work doesn’t mean your employees must be chained to their desks, as this is one of the best ways to scare them away and get yourself a high turnover rate.
 Encourage your team to take regular breaks to refresh their minds and maintain their sanity.

 Productivity thrives when balanced with moments of relaxation and rejuvenation.
-Schedule virtual team yoga classes or set mandatory times when they have to step away for a walk or water break.
+Schedule virtual team yoga classes or set mandatory times when they must step away for a walk or water break.

 Let’s face it, we live in a digital world, and half of the up-and-coming work generation communicates via GIFs and emojis.
 We’re not here to tell you that it’s unprofessional, but we will tell you that a well-placed GIF or emoji can express a thousand words.

 Align with your workforce and embrace the power of these tiny visual aids to add humor and personality to your virtual conversations.
-Just be sure to use them judiciously, or you might end up looking like a walking GIF encyclopedia.
+Just be sure to use them judiciously, or you might look like a walking GIF encyclopedia.

 Set Yourself for Remote Work Success